xubuvd/GuessWhich/README.md

 # GuessWhich
 GuessWhich is a cooperative image-guessing game between two agents: Q-BOT and A-BOT, like that of GuessWhat?! game that is an image object-guessing game between two players.

+GuessWhich is a two player game played by Qbot and Abot.
+The goal of GuessWhich is to figure out a correct answer out of 9,628 test images by asking a sequence of questions.
+Abot can see the randomly assigned target image, which is unknown to Qbot.
+Qbot only observes a caption of the image generated from Neuraltalk2 (Vinyals & Le, 2015).
+To achieve the goal, Qbot asks a series of questions, to which Abot responds with a sentence. (this part is from the paper of ICLR 2019-Large-scale Answer in Questioner's Mind for Visual Dialog Question Generation, Sang-Woo Lee et al.)

 The two agents communicate in natural language dialogue.
 In the beginning, they can see a broader set of images, in which ABot randomly selects an image as the secret that is not known to Q-BOT.
 Q-Bot asks a sequence of free-form natural language questions and ABot responds with free-form answers.
 In the end, QBot tries to identify the secret image from the fixed pool of images.
 If the right image is found, the dialogue is considered a success, otherwise, failure.

 ## 1. paper CVPR 2021